jonasjberg/autonameow/tests/README.md

                -w         Write HTML test reports to disk.
                           Note: The "raw" log file is always written.

   All options are optional.
-Default behaviour is to export test result reports and print the test results to stdout/stderr in real-time.
+Default behaviour is to print the test results to stdout/stderr in real-time.

   EXIT CODES:   0         All tests/assertions passed.
                 1         Any tests/assertions FAILED.